Your Paper, Your Way

 Watch our Prezi to learn more about Your Paper, Your Way

-Over the past few years, a recurring plea arose from researchers to simplify the process of preparing and submitting papers.
-With every journal having different technical and formatting requirements and many papers being submitted more than once before publication, authors made it very clear that every hour wasted re-formatting was an hour taken from their research.
-In fact, nearly one in three researchers named 'preparing manuscripts' when asked what work activities they found most frustrating or time-consuming, in a survey carried out by Elsevier's Research and Academic Relations department in 2012.
+A recurring plea from researchers is often to simplify the process of preparing and submitting papers.
+With every journal having different technical and formatting requirements and many papers being submitted more than once before publication, authors find it onerous to have to spend valuable time re-formatting rather than engaging with the more productive aspects of research.
+In fact, nearly one in three researchers indicated “preparing manuscripts” when asked what work activities they found most frustrating or time-consuming, in a survey carried out by Elsevier's Research and Academic Relations department in 2012.

 YPYW has now been extended to hundreds of Elsevier journals.
-Every journal that offers YPYW clearly indicates this at the beginning of its Guide for Authors on www.elsevier.com, as follows:
+Every journal that offers YPYW clearly indicates this at the beginning of its guide for authors, as follows:

 "We now differentiate between the requirements for new and revised submissions.
 You may choose to submit your manuscript as a single Word or PDF file to be used in the refereeing process.
 Only when your paper is at the revision stage, will you be requested to put your paper into a 'correct format' for acceptance and provide the items required for the publication of your article."